press-logos-2400×250-2023-1

 Your slogan tells people the why: Why they should do business with you.
 Why they should buy your product.
 Why they should CARE.

-It’s not enough to have a recognizable name, you also need a recognizable logo.
-The most basic definition of branding is “the promise you make to your customers.”
-And your logo is your stamp of approval, like the brand ranchers put on their cattle (and where the term branding comes from).
-This is why a logo is so important.
-A poorly designed logo communicates that you have a poorly designed product or a poorly executed service but good logo builds trust and will help to pull your brand together.
+It’s not enough to have a recognizable name, you also need a recognizable logo, fonts and colors.
+The most basic definition of branding is “the promise you make to your customers” and your logo is your stamp of approval, like the brand ranchers put on their cattle (and where the term branding comes from).

 Don’t think that you need a symbol or mascot either.
 Some of the most recognizable brands use just text for their logo.
 This is especially powerful when you have a catchy name.